jamb-uh-ree/jamb-uh-ree.github.io/index.md

 ![](images/m1createjam.png)

+## Developer Guide

+To install this app, clone the Github repo and create a local repository on your system.
+Navigate to the app directory of the repository and run "meteor npm install".
+After this run "meteor npm run start" and the app will run on http://localhost:3000/.

 ## Deployment

-This project has been deployed to Digital Ocean and can be found <a href="http://165.232.106.39/">here</a>.
+This project has been deployed to Digital Ocean and can be found at <a href="?">https://jamb-uh-ree.site/</a>.

 ## Progress

 You can view the team's progress of the first milestone <a href="https://github.com/orgs/jamb-uh-ree/projects/1/views/1?layout=board">here</a>.
 The main goal for this milestone was to create the majority of the user interface.

 You can view the team's progress of the second milestone <a href="https://github.com/orgs/jamb-uh-ree/projects/3/views/1?layout=board">here</a>.
-The goal for the second milestone is to implement more of the database and functionality of the website.
+The goal for the second milestone was to implement more of the database and functionality of the website.

+You can view the team's progress of the third milestone <a href="https://github.com/orgs/jamb-uh-ree/projects/3/views/1?layout=board">here</a>.
+The goal for the third milestone is to implement more of the functionality of the website as well as create an admin page and clean up the application.

 ## Team